Understanding God's Plan of Universal Reconciliation for All

 We will now examine relevant scriptures in some detail to see how sin first entered the Pre-Adamic world through Satan and his fallen angels.

 12 How you are fallen from heaven, O Lucifer (heylel), son of the morning!
 How you are cut down to the ground, You who weakened the nations!
 13 For you have said in your heart: 'I will ascend into heaven, I will exalt my throne above the stars of God; I will also sit on the mount of the congregation On the farthest sides of the north; 14 I will ascend above the heights of the clouds, I will be like the Most High.'
 15 Yet you shall be brought down to Sheol (meaning the Pit), To the lowest depths of the Pit.

 This scripture confirms Jesus’s statement in Luke 10:18 above that He saw Satan fall from heaven.
-It was indeed Satan (previously the holy angel Lucifer) whom Jesus saw fall from heaven when God cast him back down to this earth.
+It was indeed Satan (previously the holy angel Lucifer) whom Jesus saw fall from heaven when God cast him back down to this earth following his rebellion.

 Please note that the Hebrew word heylel is translated as Lucifer in the NKJV verse Isaiah 14:12 above.
 Lucifer is a Latin word meaning ‘Light Bearer’, which first appeared in the Latin Vulgate circa 400 AD.
 This Latin word Lucifer has been retained by both the KJV and the NKJV, thus the Christian world has been familiar with the name Lucifer for over a thousand years.
 Modern versions of the Bible translate heylel to mean Morning Star, Bright Star, Shining One and Day Star, all of which are similar to the Latin word Lucifer, meaning Light Bearer.
 Therefore, Lucifer is as good a name to use as any of the other names given in other translations.

 Let us now read a parallel scripture about the fall of Lucifer given in Ezekiel 28.